-Web indexing: extending the functionality of HTML Indexer
+Website indexing: extending the functions of HTML Indexer

-HTML Indexer (www.html-indexer.com) is the only commercial stand-alone indexing tool that is designed solely for the indexing of web sites.
-For a review of the software, see Heather Hedden's article in the previous issue of The Indexer (www.hedden-information.com/Indexer_Apr_06_Hedden.pdf).
+HTML Indexer (www.html-indexer.com) is the only commercial indexing tool that is designed for the indexing of websites.
+For a review of the software, refer to Heather Hedden's article Software for HTML indexing: a comparative review in The Indexer (www.hedden-information.com/wp-content/uploads/2019/07/Software_for_HTML_Indexing.pdf).

-This article arises from issues that we had to overcome at TechScribe when creating the index on www.techscribe.co.uk/techw/a-z-index.htm.
-It shows how to extend the functionality of HTML Indexer by including special codes in the entries, then post-processing the generated HTML to obtain final HTML.
-(To avoid long-winded sentences, we use the term generated HTML to mean the output from HTML Indexer and the term final HTML to mean the HTML code that is used in the index page itself.)
+This article is a result of problems that we had when we created the index on www.techscribe.co.uk/techw/a-z-index.htm.
+The article shows how to extend the functions of HTML Indexer by including special codes in the entries, then post-processing the generated HTML to get the final HTML.
+(To prevent long sentences, we use the term generated HTML to mean the output from HTML Indexer and the term final HTML to mean the HTML code that is used in the index page.)

-Figure 1 shows an example from the screen version of the finished index.
+Figure 1 shows an example from the screen version of the completed index.

 Limitations of HTML Indexer